 Do you know a great editor?
 You can encourage their work by nominating someone (or yourself!) for ACES’ annual Robinson Prize.
 The prize honors an "editor of the year" whose work exemplifies the values that ACES promotes.
 In addition to national recognition, the winner receives $2,000 and a spiffy crystal trophy.

 The prize is named for Pam Robinson, a founder and past president of ACES.
 One of Pam’s goals was to make editors more visible in the workplace and to encourage them to take a constructive role in the publishing process.

 Nominees are evaluated on a combination of elements, which can include editing, design, mentoring and training, fostering a sense of teamwork and pride among colleagues, and anything else that furthers the craft of professional editing.

 The contest is open to all editors working (at least partly) in the English language.
 Work considered for nomination should be current but need not be tied to a specific calendar year.
-Members of the ACES Executive Committee, employees of ACES, and the administrators and judges of the contest are ineligible.
+Members of the ACES Board of Directors, employees of ACES, and the administrators and judges of the contest are ineligible.